There will be no placement testing during Final Exam week May 4 - May 8, 2015. Placement testing will resume on May 11, 2015.

 What is the retesting policy?

 Students are allowed one free retest after a two week waiting and studying period.
 It is recommended that students wait two months after one retake before requesting any further retesting.
 The first placement test and one retake are free of charge.
-Any subsequent retests will be charged at the rate of $5 per placement test section ,or $15 for all three sections (reading, writing, and mathematics).
-The permissions of an advisor or division chair is required to retest a third time or earlier than two months.
+Any subsequent retests will be charged at the rate of $5 per placement test section, or $15 for all three sections (reading, writing, and mathematics).
+The permission of an advisor or division chair is required to retest a third time or earlier than two months.